This article has links to products and services we love, which we may make commission from.

 It is run by a real Glaswegian who is happy for you to ask them any question about life in the city!

-Take that extra 5-minute walk to see St Mungo himself sprayed on the end gable (not the official name of this street art mural).
+Take that extra 5-minute walk to see St Mungo himself sprayed on the end gable.

 Head back to the Merchant City to enjoy whisky cocktails at Buck’s Bar or classic drinks and bar food at Bar Home.

-For a real culture shock, head to the charming Alpen Lodge (25A Hope St) for its banging jukebox and live music at the weekends, if you can squeeze in.
+For a real culture shock, head to the charming Alpen Lodge (25A Hope St) for its banging jukebox and live music on weekends if you can squeeze in.

-Then get yer dancin’ shoes on because Saturday night is ceilidh night at Sloans.
+Then get yer dancin’ shoes on because Friday night is ceilidh night at Sloan’s.

 Add a meal on to make a full night of it.